 Minor league baseball’s downturn continued for the next several decades and the leagues that remained were kept alive with the help of subsidies from the major leagues.
 But baseball started a turnaround in the 1980’s and by the 1990’s, the minors were booming.
 Cities across the country wanted teams, but the major leagues were not expanding their farms systems.
 In 1993, independent baseball started to serve those cities that wanted teams.
 Without major league help, the Northern League, the first of the independents, showed that baseball at the minor league level could survive without big league help and other independent leagues spring up across the country.

 The Can-Am was reformed in 2005 with many of the teams from the Northeast League that had started in 1995.
 The Can-Am is now one of the most respected of the independent circuits with strong cities, good stadiums, and a great brand of baseball.
-In the 2016 season, the Can-Am will play series’ against both the Cuban National Team and the Shikoku Island League All-Stars.
+In the 2018 season, the Can-Am will play series’ against both the Dominican Republic National Team and Salina Stockade from the American Association.

-The league is currently comprised of 7 teams: Ottawa, New Jersey, Rockland, Quebec City, and Trois-Rivières, Sussex County (which is also located in New Jersey state), and Garden State.
+The league is currently comprised of 6 teams: Ottawa, New Jersey, Rockland, Quebec City, Trois-Rivières, and Sussex County (which is also located in New Jersey state)